Does Car Oil Evaporate?

 If you’ve ever spilled motor oil on the ground, you may have noticed that it quickly evaporates.
 This is because motor oil is made up of light hydrocarbons, which are molecules that contain hydrogen and carbon atoms.
 These molecules are very volatile, meaning they easily turn into gas at room temperature.

 Actually, no. The hydrocarbon molecules in motor oil are released into the atmosphere, where they eventually make their way into clouds.
-Once in the clouds, these molecules can either fall back to the ground as rain or snow, or they can be used by plants to create energy through photosynthesis.
+Once in the clouds, these molecules can either fall back to the ground as rain or snow, or plants can use them to create energy through photosynthesis.

 So if you ever spill motor oil on the ground, don’t worry – it will eventually end up back where it came from.